singingwolfboy/netlify-home/_posts/2015-11-27-a-step-by-step-guide-pelican-netlify-cms.md

 Once you click save, Netlify will step in and take over, while keeping you informed through a live build log, as seen in this screen shot:
 ![pelicanlivebuildlog.png](/uploads/pelicanlivebuildlog.png)

 Taking a short break now might make sense, as the next step may take as much as a few minutes (depending on how much content you've created).
-Netlify will do the work.
+Don't worry - Netlify will do the work while you relax.

 #### 4. Register new Application.
 Open up the [GitHub developer application screen](https://github.com/settings/developers) and select **register a new application**.
-Next fill out the application information as seen in the screen shot below - you can name and describe it however you want, but it is imperative that you use the exact URL for the Authorization callback as this: **https://api.netlify.com/auth/done**
+Next fill out the application information as seen in the screen shot below - you can name and describe it however you want, but it is imperative that you use the exact URL for the Authorization callback like this: `https://api.netlify.com/auth/done`
+Use the screen shot below as an example:

 ![registernewapplication.png](/uploads/registernewapplication.png)

 You can disregard choosing an image, though we did, to help distinguish the application.

 Once you're done filling out, simply click the green **Register application** button and you will get to the following screen shot (well, it will be similar at least):

 ![clientidnsecret.png](/uploads/clientidnsecret.png)